-This post explains how to get to Cambridge from London, including coach, train, car, as well as by organized bus tours.
+This post explains how to get to Cambridge from London, including coach, train, and car, as well as by organized bus tours.

 - Why Visit Cambridge?